LassoSoft/LassoGuide/lasso_guide_source/operations/os-process.rst

 .. member:: os_process->readLine()::string

    Reads data up until a carriage return or line feed.
-Returns a string object created by utilizing the current encoding set for the instance.
+Returns a string object created by using the current encoding set for the instance.

 .. member:: os_process->readString(length::integer= ?)::string

    Reads the specified number of bytes from the process.
-Returns a string object created by utilizing the current encoding set for the instance.
+Returns a string object created by using the current encoding set for the instance.
 Calling this method without a byte count will read all bytes as they become available until the peer process terminates.